Achilles Tendon Treatments - Pittsburgh Area

 How should I prepare for a Shockwave Therapy treatment?

-Are there any medications I should stop taking before my treatment?
+Are there any medications I should stop taking before my ESWT treatment?

-What should I do after my procedure?
-What’s the after-care?
+What should I do after my ESWT procedure Moon Twp?
+What’s the after-care of ESWT, North Hills?

 When can I expect maximum results?